 School of Theatre and School of Visual Arts students are assigned peer advisors during their freshman year.
 Peer advisors establish a personal connection between current and new students by offering advice and guidance during this transitional time.

 Each school in CFA has staff who work closely with students and are resources to discuss academic and personal concerns.
 Students should feel free to stop by, call, or email the program office in their school.

 The College of Fine Arts also has an Enrollment Services team in the Dean’s Office.
-The Manager of Student Records and the Director of Student Services are valuable resources for CFA students.
-The Director of Student Services works with students to understand program requirements and assists in overall guidance, whether it is personal or academic in nature.
+The Registrar and the Director of Undergraduate Affairs are valuable resources for CFA students.
+The Director of Undergraduate Student Services works with students to understand program requirements and assists in overall guidance, whether it is personal or academic in nature.

 Graduate students are assigned a faculty advisor during their first year of study.
 Students must meet with their faculty advisors prior to registration at the start of each semester to obtain an Academic Advising Code, and are encouraged throughout the year to seek advice and support of their advisor throughout their course of study.

 The Director of Graduate Affairs works with graduate students on program requirements and degree completion.